manish9427/manish9427/README.md

 <!----------------------------------- About Section ------------------------------------>

-<h3 align="center">Analytical and detail-oriented aspiring Full Stack Developer.
-Capable of writing production-ready code using JavaScript, React.Js and HTML, CSS on the frontend, NodeJS, and Express on the backend to build single-page applications.
-Passionate about coding and intensely interested in working in a product-based company.</h3>
+<h2 align="center">Analytical and detail-oriented aspiring Full Stack Developer.
+Capable of writing production-ready code using JavaScript, React.Js and HTML, CSS on the frontend, NodeJS, and Express on the backend to build single-page applications.</h2>

 # 💫 About Me: